 Our changing exhibitions cover a wide array of Pasadena related topics.
 Visit our current exhibit and read about our upcoming ones.

 Schedule a group tour for 10 or more and customize your experience.
 Our docents can go more in depth on topics for you.

-School tours at Pasadena Museum of History enrich student's minds with Pasadena's and the West San Gabriel Valley's unique history, art and culture.
+School tours at Pasadena Museum of History enrich student's minds with Pasadena's and the West San Gabriel Valley's unique history.

 Images: Photo of Fenyes Mansion by Eric Politzer; Photo of School Tours by Joanne Wilborn/Marlyn Woo.